-- Section-I: Licensing and Registration of E-Commerce food business operator. - Section-II: Documents to be enclosed for new application for license to State/Central Licensing Authority for restaurant. - 3.
-Section-III: Conditions of license for restaurant. - Section-IV: Part-II of Schedule 4 relating to general requirements on Hygienic and sanitary practices to be followed by all food business operators applying for license. - Section-V: Part IV of Schedule 4 relating to establishing a small slaughter house. - Section-VI: Part V of Schedule 4 relating to good hygienic and manufacturing practices to be followed by licensed food business operators engaged in catering or food service operations. - These regulations were operationalised in exercise of the power vested with the Food Authority under Section 18 (2) (d) read with Section 16(5) of the Food Safety and Standards Act, 2006 with effect from 15.02.2018. - The Food Safety and Standards (Licensing and Registration of Food Business) Regulations, 2011 is still under comprehensive revision.
-Since this is likely to take some more time, it has been decided to re-operationalise the Food Safety and Standards

-(Licensing and Registration of Food Business) Regulations, enclosed herewith, w.e.f.
-16.08.2018.
+- 7. Section-I: Licensing and Registration of E-Commerce food business operator. - 8.
+Section-II: Documents to be enclosed for new application for license to State/Central Licensing Authority for restaurant. - 9.
+Section-III: Conditions of license for restaurant. - 10.
+Section-IV: Part-II of Schedule 4 relating to general requirements on Hygienic and sanitary practices to be followed by all food business operators applying for license. - Section-V: Part IV of Schedule 4 relating to establishing a small slaughter house. - 12.
+Section-VI: Part V of Schedule 4 relating to good hygienic and manufacturing practices to be followed by licensed food business operators engaged in catering or food service operations. - 2.
+These regulations were initially operationalised in exercise of the power vested with the Food Authority under Section 18 (2) (d) read with Section 16(5) of the Food Safety and Standards Act, 2006 with effect from 15.02.2018 and subsequently reoperationalised w.e.f.
+16.08.2018, 28.02.2019, 28.08.2019,16.02.2020 &16.08.2020 respectively. - 3.
+The draft regulations are notified dated 17.11.2020 and the comments received thereon is under review and consideration.
+As the finalisation of these regulations are likely to take some more time, it has been decided to re-operationalise the Food Safety and Standards (Licensing and Registration of Food Business) Amendment Regulations, enclosed herewith, w.e.f 28.02.2021.

-This issues with the approval of the Competent Authority in exercise of the power vested under Sections 18(2) (d) and 16(5) of Food safety and Standards Act, 2006.
+4. This issues with the approval of the Competent Authority in exercise of the power vested under Sections 18(2) (d) and 16(5) of Food safety and Standards Act, 2006.